khngjx/nus-test/README.md

-# nus-test
-this is a test repository
+# This is a test repository for our DevOps course

+I am adding some text here

+## This is a smaller headline

+* this is a list item
+* and this is another one

+## Even smaller headline